antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/faq/general.rst

 The developers issue "bugfix" releases of older versions, so the stability of existing releases gradually improves.
-Bugfix releases, indicated by a third component of the version number (e.g. 3.5.3, 3.6.2), are managed for stability;
+Bugfix releases, indicated by a third component of the version number (e.g. 2.5.3, 2.6.2), are managed for stability;
 only fixes for known problems are included in a bugfix release, and it's guaranteed that interfaces will remain the same throughout a series of bugfix releases.

 The latest stable releases can always be found on the `Python download page
-<https://www.python.org/downloads/>`_.
-There are two production-ready versions
+<https://www.python.org/download/>`_.
+There are two recommended production-ready
-of Python: 2.x and 3.x.
-The recommended version is 3.x, which is supported by most widely used libraries.
-Although 2.x is still widely used, `it will not be maintained after January 1, 2020 <https://www.python.org/dev/peps/pep-0373/>`_.
+versions at this point in time, because at the moment there are two branches of stable releases: 2.x and 3.x.
+Python 3.x may be less useful than 2.x, since currently there is more third party software available for Python 2 than for Python 3.
+Python 2 code will generally not run unchanged in Python 3.

 How many people are using Python?
 ---------------------------------